sebashinchan/airbnb/README.md

 # Generating A Visual Guide Complete With Directions for Airbnb Guests

 Hello there!
-I have written a small Python script to generate walking directions (with pictures!) for Airbnb guests that can used offline.
+I have written a small Python script to generate walking directions (with pictures!) for Airbnb guests that can be used offline.

 This script creates a visual guide with walking directions from address A to address B (both supplied by the user).
 I envisioned this as a prototype of a tool that Airbnb hosts could use to generate directions for their guests.
 Airbnb hosts benefit from a fast and reliable method of generating directions to their accomodation.
 Airbnb guests benefit from a consistent experience, and a reduced likelihood of getting lost on the way to their accommodation.